Quick! Our heroes need to have some sort of mystical object to find! Writer B:

 - Terry Pratchett spoofed Ponce de Leon in Discworld with Ponce de Quirm, who spent his whole life exploring foreign countries because people made fun of his name.
 The Fountain granted him youth, but also granted it to the strong, healthy dysentery bacteria that killed him.

 - Who says the fountain of Youth can't be elsewhere?
-There are hand-wavium FoYs in Demon, the third book in John Varley's Gaea Trilogy, which is set on (in) Saturn's moon, Titan.
+There are hand-wavium FoYs in Demon, the third book in John Varley's Gaea Trilogy, which is set in a (huge) creature (essentially a sentient, living space station) orbiting Saturn.

 - The Fountain appears memorably in Tim Powers' On Stranger Tides.